 The Iceland version of the app was released on January 17th, 2018, together with beta versions for all north European countries.

 Final calibration of the Scandinavia version of the app was completed in April 2019.
 Some investigative work on a Greenland version of the app was started in the summer of 2019.
-Initial trials of the app in Canada were done in October 2019.
+Initial trials of the app in Canada were done in October 2019 with work on the full app started in November 2020.

 It was clear from the research that I had been conducting for many years here on Skye that accurate, automated aurora alerting and forecasting were achievable, given access to the relevant data feeds.
 I wanted the technical challenge of proving that it could be done, validating my own research and, ultimately, producing a tool that would give aurora-hunters the best possible chance of catching them.